Croatia, Slovenia & Venice Tour Snapshot

 Overnight: Zagreb | Meals: B, D

-A short drive over the Slovenian border takes us to the magical city of Ljubljana.
+A short drive over the Slovenian border takes us along the Sava River to one of Slovenia’s rich wine regions.
+We stop for a vineyard tour and enjoy a wine tasting lunch.
+We then continue to the magical city of Ljubljana.
 The old city center of Ljubljana is remarkable for its unique Baroque and Art Nouveau architecture.
 Many buildings bear the mark of the master architect Jože Plečnik.
 After a guided stroll through the old city center we take a boat cruise on the Ljubljana River, passing under bridge after bridge crossing the river, the most famous of which is the Tromostovje (Triple Bridge).
-Tonight we eat at our hotel’s lovely restaurant.
+Tonight we walk through the lively streets to dinner at a local favorite restaurant with delicious regional cuisine.

 Overnight: Ljubljana | Meals: B, D